This page describes the global settings for YouTrack. These settings are available in the Server Settings section of the Administration menu.

 In YouTrack InCloud, email notifications are enabled and configured by default.
 This section of the settings page lets you view the configuration used to send email notifications to users.

 If you use the mail server that is hosted on our servers, we strongly recommend that you leave these settings unchanged.
 However, you may want to change the email address that is used as the 'From' address in email messages sent by YouTrack.
-For more information, see Email 'From' Addresses.
+For more information, see From and Reply-to Addresses.

 You also have the option to overwrite these settings completely and connect YouTrack to your own mail server.
 For detailed instructions, see Connect to an External Mail Server.